AVJdataminer/GHE/README.md

 2. Open a terminal where you usually run python from
 3. `pip install --upgrade streamlit opencv-python`
 4. `streamlit run https://raw.githubusercontent.com/AVJdataminer/GHE/master/streamlit.py`
+5. Follow the links in a new browser page.

+Stop by typing Cntrl+ c in the terminal.

 Try out a few different repos and check back later for changes.